agoutsmedt/ejhet_quanti_method/paper/gdoc.md

-documents in a corpus of well-established economics journals, while [@trucForty2022] and [@jullienHistory2024] relied respectively on citations data and institutional affiliations to identify the boundaries of behavioral economics.[^9] To choose a particular proxy, it is important to understand how it relates to the object under study.
+documents in a corpus of well-established economics journals, while [@trucForty2022] and [@jullienHistory2024] relied respectively on citations data and institutional affiliations to identify the boundaries of behavioral economics.
+To choose a particular proxy, it is important to understand how it relates to the object under study.
 Both JEL codes and journal classifications---like JSTOR or Scopus classifications---can structure a corpus in ways that reflect their own histories, and researchers must therefore consider how these proxies shape the boundaries of their material.
 For example, while the JEL codes for neuroeconomics emerged around the same time as the first publications in the field, the JEL codes for behavioral economics appeared more than two decades after the earliest contributions [@trucNeuroeconomics2023].
-Understanding the historical development of such proxies is thus essential for interpreting the nature of the corpus they produce.
-More generally, a thorough knowledge of the history of the object being studied is crucial for evaluating the adequacy and representativeness of the resulting corpus.
+A thorough knowledge of the history of the object studied is thus crucial for evaluating the adequacy and representativeness of the resulting corpus.

 In our case, we first define economic documents by building the corpus from peer-review journals.
 This convention has both advantages and